RoboManipal-9-0/Libraries/BotBase/README.md

     - It is suggested that you have a function to attach pins, in case you have properties that require Initialization.
 You may call the function **AddMotorDriverPins** in the BotBase class from it.
         - (Both the above methods have been implemented in the [FourSBase](../FourSBase/) library).
 - After that, include the library you're working on into the code and create an object for the class.

+#### Examples
+We have already made some example libraries, just to show how to make your own libraries using the BotBase.
+- **FourSBase** library: This library is for a four wheel omni, you can click [here](../FourSBase) to check it out.